Elejunphant/elejunphant.github.io/README.md

 - Thanks to [pygments-css](http://richleland.github.io/pygments-css/) for the autumn syntax highlighting, by [Rich Leland](https://twitter.com/richleland)

 ## About Alembic - the template used in this website
+About
+**Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
+Rather than starting from scratch, this boilerplate theme is designed to get rolling immediately.
+Install it, configure it, tweak it, push it.**

 [![Gem Version](https://badge.fury.io/rb/alembic-jekyll-theme.svg)](https://badge.fury.io/rb/alembic-jekyll-theme)
 ![Screenshot](https://raw.githubusercontent.com/daviddarnes/alembic/master/screenshot.png)